History of the Japanese in Seattle: Anti-Asian sentiment and legislation

-Long before the events of World War II, Japanese immigrants to the Seattle area faced considerable racism, much tied to labor disputes that created a divide with the predominantly white population.
+Long before the repercussions stemming from World War II events, Japanese immigrants to the Seattle area faced considerable racism, much tied to labor disputes that created a divide with the predominantly white population.
 These tensions were often inflamed by news outlets and politicians leading to petitions for Japanese exclusion and public demonstrations opposed to the import of Japanese labor.
 Community struggles were further exacerbated by the forced segregation and expulsions of Asian immigrants, who were unable to rent or purchase homes in West Seattle, Magnolia and other Seattle area neighborhoods.

 The region's first anti-Japanese organization was formed in 1894, and succeeded in expelling many of the 400-500 Japanese laborers from the White River Valley area south of Seattle.
 The Anti-Japanese League of Washington was formed in 1916 and campaigned in support of alien land laws in Washington.
 By the early 1920s, the Washington state legislature had succeeded in passing an alien land law that prohibited the Issei from owning land.
 The constitutionality of this act was challenged, but ultimately upheld by the United States Supreme Court in the 1922 decision Yamashita v.
 Hinkle.

 In 1907, the Gentlemen's Agreement between the governments of Japan and the U.S. ended the immigration of Japanese laborers.
 However, it did allow for the immigration of spouses and children of Japanese immigrants already in the United States.
 Prior to 1908, around seven out of eight ethnic Japanese in the continental United States were men.
 By 1924, due to the spousal immigration allowance, the ratio had changed to approximately four women to every six men.
 The Immigration Act of 1924 subsequently banned the immigration of all but a few token Japanese.